 Using the \$acc and \$dec commands, the values used can be modified.
 Note that these commands do not define an actual value, but define a factor; the default value will be multiplied by this factor.
 However, setting a higher value for acceleration and deceleration does not mean that the trains will always accelerate and decelerate faster according to the set value.
 Most of the time, the train behaviour is controlled through the physics.
 But especially the \$dec factor does have an important side effect.
-The deceleration will reduce the required braking distance, allowing the train to continue to run at maximum allowed speed for longer distances.
+The deceleration value is also used to calculate the expected required braking distance.
+Setting a higher deceleration will reduce the required braking distance, allowing the train to continue to run at maximum allowed speed for longer distances.
 This can have a significant effect on the timing.
 Take care, though, not to set the value too high - the calculated braking distance must of course be sufficient to allow for proper braking, otherwise the train cannot stop in time resulting in SPADs etc.